-Preheat oven to 180ºC.
-Cut feijoas in half and scoop on to a wooden board, chop roughly and place in a bowl.
+Preheat the oven to 180ºC.
+Cut feijoas in half and scoop onto a wooden board, chop roughly and place in a bowl.

 Mix flour and baking powder together in a bowl and stir in the sugar.

-Pour the butter into the flour mixture, beat egg and add to butter.
+Pour the butter into the flour mixture, beat the egg, and add to the butter.
 Stir.

 Add the lemon rind and feijoas and mix everything together.